Water Self-Dissociation is Insensitive to Nanoscale Environments: Results and discussion

-Using this strategy, we calculated the dissociation free energy for isolated water clusters of 6, 12, and 20 molecules of H$_2$O. The results are presented in Figure \ref{free-energies}, together with the curve corresponding to bulk water.
+Using this strategy, we computed the barrier to dissociation for isolated water clusters of 6, 12, and 20 molecules of H$_2$O at 298 K. The results are presented in Figure \ref{free-energies}, together with the curve corresponding to bulk water at the same temperature.
 Something remarkably surprising happens: the free energy profile for the aggregate of 12 molecules, with an average diameter not larger than 1 nm, does not differ, within the error of the method, from the one obtained for the system of 20 molecules, and the two of them are in turn indistiguishable from the curve corresponding to the bulk phase.
 Since the dissociation of water creates two ions, it can be expected that their solvation energy would be strongly modulated by the size of the hydrogen bond network.
-Instead, a change in the barrier is only observed for the smallest system consisting of 6 molecules, where $\Delta G_d$ increases by nearly 30\%, corresponding to a drop of 3 orders of magnitude in $K_w$.
+Instead, a change in the barrier is only observed for the smallest system consisting of 6 molecules, where $\Delta G_d$ increases by nearly 30\%.